caddyserver/website/src/docs/markdown/caddyfile/directives/reverse_proxy.md

 - **resolvers** is the list of DNS resolvers to override system resolvers.
 - **dial_timeout** is the timeout for dialing the query.
 - **dial_fallback_delay** is how long to wait before spawning an RFC 6555 Fast Fallback connection.
 Default: `300ms`
+- **versions** is the list of IP versions to resolve for.
+Default: `ipv4 ipv6` which correspond to both A and AAAA records respectively.

 ##### Multi